Meningitis - H. influenzae

 Corticosteroids may be used to fight inflammation, especially in children.

 Unvaccinated people who are in close contact with someone who has H. influenzae meningitis should be given antibiotics to prevent infection.
 Such people include:

-This is a dangerous infection and can be deadly.
+This is a dangerous infection and it can be deadly.
 The faster you are treated, the better your chance for recovery.
-Young children and adults over 50 have the highest risk of death.
+Young children and adults over age 50 have the highest risk of death.

 Call the local emergency number (such as 911) or go to an emergency room if you suspect meningitis in a young child who has the following symptoms:

 Call the local emergency number if you develop any of the serious symptoms listed above.
 Meningitis can quickly become a life-threatening illness.